📚 NVIDIA Profiling Basics

 - Compute unit utilization

-Available interfaces: Command-line (ncu
+Available interfaces: Command-line (ncu) and GUI (ncu-ui)

 Use when: